-We have another version of the template (version 1.2.2) that incorporates two very slight changes.
+We have another version of the template (Dissertation-1.2.2) that incorporates two very slight changes.

 - The first change is the addition of a transliteration style (actually, this change was first made to version 1.2.1).
 If you will never need any transliteration or if you will need it only rarely, you may want to remove this style from the Quick Style Gallery.
 If that tutorial doesn’t make sense to you, then you may also want to view the introduction to the Quick Style Gallery or the one on creating a new style.
 On the other hand, if you will be using transliteration, then you will want to take a look at the post on setting up the transliteration keyboard with everything you need for Northwest Semitic languages.